Pietro Paolo Pompilio (Petrus Paulus Pompilius), 1454-1491.

-Though Pompilio published on a large range of subjects, he especially seems to have been interested in the Latin language, the relationship between Latin and volgare, and probably also between Latin and Greek.
-The vita emphasizes his work on syllables (opus exactissimum) and in the preserved parts of his Notationes (Vat.
+Although Pompilio published on a large range of subjects, he seems to have been especially interested in the Latin language, the relationship between Latin and the vernacular, and probably also between Latin and Greek.
+The vita emphasizes his work on syllables (opus exactissimum) and in the surviving parts of his Notationes (Vat.
 Lat.
 2222, ff.113r-120r), we find chapters concerning the history and nature of Latin.
-Moreover, the vita mentions a work on orthography and a large work (vastum opus) presumably on Latin neologism from the previous 700 years.
-Thus, it is not necessarily pure exaggeration when the anonymous vita honours Pompilio as the best language teacher in Rome.
+Moreover, the vita mentions a work on orthography and a large work (vastum opus) presumably on Latin neologisms from the previous 700 years.
+Thus, it is not necessarily pure exaggeration when the anonymous vita honours Pompilio as the best language expert in Rome.

 Works by Paulo Pompilio